 However, finding travel insurance when you have cancer can be tricky!

 Whilst most policies will usually cover pre-existing medical conditions such as diabetes, asthma and osteoporosis; conditions like cancer, mental illness and heart conditions are more commonly not.

 The general rule of thumb is that insurers do not cover conditions that already exist before your trip and many will require a medical evaluation before they are given the ok.
 Additionally most policies will not cover cancer due to the high risk that sufferers will fall ill or cancel or cut short their trip.

 Up until recently, finding travel insurance that would cover cancer was an exercise in frustration.
 Happily, there are insurers that are now adding cancer to their list of covered conditions.

 Insurers such as Australia Post, Covermore and Medibank Private (underwritten by Great Lakes) now cover a range of cancers including breast, prostate, kidney, bowel, colon and skin cancer.
-Additionally, Priceline Protects (underwritten by ACE Insurance) and Citibank (underwritten by ACE Insurance) both provide cover for prostate cancer whilst AAMI (underwritten by Suncorp) will insure travellers with breast or prostate cancer.
+Additionally, Priceline Protects and Citibank (both underwritten by Chubb Insurance Australia) both provide cover for prostate cancer whilst AAMI (underwritten by Suncorp) will insure travellers with breast or prostate cancer.

 Are you eligible?

 Whilst you can now find insurance, it’s important to note that certain conditions apply to cancer cover.
 Although we've highlighted some important terms below, be sure to chat to your provider before you buy.

 • Australia Post, Covermore and Medibank Private will cover you provided you were diagnosed over six months ago, the cancer has not spread and you have not undergone any chemotherapy or radiation in the last six months.

 • Priceline, Citibank and AAMI will only cover prostate cancer if you have a Gleason Score P.S.A. of 3.0 or less.